 - Name - The name of the region.
 Try to be short and specific as to the location/territory of this region.

-- Description - A brief explanation of the region.
+- Notes - A brief explanation of the region.
 This value only shows up in the settings.

 - Set as Default Region - Mark this region as your "default" region.
 When creating a new case, the system will automatically pre-select the default region for you.
 You must always have one default region in your system, and it is usually best practice to create a generic region like "Unassigned" for your default region.
 This way you do not accidentally assign a case to the wrong region.